 Do home buyers want new flooring?
 It depends on the state of your flooring.
-Believe it or not, buyers tend to not be as snooty with this as they are with other things.
-If you have kids, and your carpet has stains from grape juice or pets, the most you’ll want to do is offer a carpet allowance.
+Believe it or not, buyers tend not to be as snooty with this as they are with other things.
+If you have kids and your carpet has stains from grape juice or pets, the most you’ll want to do is offer a carpet allowance.

-Most home buyers are urged to do anywhere from $1,000 to $2,500 depending on the square footage.
+Most home buyers are urged to do anywhere from $1,000 to $2,500, depending on the square footage.
 However, this isn’t going to be enough for most houses.
-Carpet can cost a bare minimum $2 a square foot, but if you add installation and removal into the equation, the expense goes up even more quickly.
+Carpet can cost a bare minimum of $2 a square foot, but if you add installation and removal into the equation, the expense goes up even more quickly.